All Episodes

 Here's a guy who says he spent more time in Helsinki.

-And the more time he spent there, the more his notion of the luxuries available in Finland expanded to include more than just quiet pleasures of cabin getaway.
+And the more time he spent there, the more his notion of the luxuries available in Finland expanded to include more than just quiet pleasures of a cabin getaway.

-But he liked the fact that Finnish cities are filled with universally well maintained schools, buses, trains, hospitals, and parks.
+But he liked the fact that Finnish cities are filled with universally well-maintained schools, buses, trains, hospitals, and parks.

-Most Finns might never be able to own a well appointed SUV or a big house, but they value less tangible assets that they do have, which add up to peace of mind and quality of life.
+Most Finns might never be able to own a well-appointed SUV or a big house, but they value less tangible assets that they do have, which add up to peace of mind and quality of life.

 This is the homogenizing, pasteurizing, psychoanalyzing, and hypnotizing of you to relax.

-Do not this is in theme with Obama's desires.
+Do not, this is in theme with Obama's desires.

-Do not crave those beautiful expensive items.
+Do not crave those beautiful, expensive items.

 Don't work hard for them.